• Skip to main content

 Smoked Queso is delicious when served with corn or tortilla chips for dipping.
 It does have a thick and chunky consistency, so be sure to choose a sturdy chip that can scoop it up without breaking.

-I like to serve it with chips as an appetizer when I serve other Tex-Mex or Southwestern-style foods such as my Simple Four Cheese Quesadilla, Walking Taco Casserole, Mexican Chopped Salad with Honey Lime Dressing, Spicy Blackened Shrimp Tacos, Tequila Lime Chicken Enchiladas, or Sizzling Steak Fajitas.
-Of course, you can’t go wrong serving an Ultimate Frozen Margarita or two either.
+I like to serve it with chips I serve other Tex-Mex or Southwestern-style foods such as my Cheese Quesadillas, Walking Taco Casserole, Mexican Chopped Salad with Honey Lime Dressing, Spicy Blackened Shrimp Tacos, Tequila Lime Chicken Enchiladas, Macho Nachos, or Sizzling Steak Fajitas.

-How to keep this dip warm?
+How to keep this dip warm for dipping

-Queso literally means “cheese” in Spanish, and true to its name, this smoked queso dip is a cheese lover’s dream.
-The combination of Velveeta and Pepper Jack cheese is wonderful, but if you want to try something more authentic, look for these melting Mexican cheeses: Oaxaca, Manchego, Quesadilla, Asadero, or Chihuahua.
+• The combination of Velveeta and Pepper Jack cheese is wonderful, but if you want to try something more authentic, look for these melting Mexican cheeses: Oaxaca, Manchego, Quesadilla, Asadero, or Chihuahua.

 If you would like to make Queso Blanco, substitute white American cheese or white Velveeta.
 If your dip is too thick, add a little milk.
+To make Queso Fundido, use Queso Asadero plus some grilled poblano and red bell peppers.

 Leftovers can be stored covered in the refrigerator for four to five days.
 I don’t recommend freezing it because it will change the texture.